jc-gh25/home-agent-lab/runs/README.md

 # Experiment log index

-This directory contains raw local two-agent conversation logs.
+This directory contains selected raw local two-agent conversation logs.
 Timestamped file names preserve their original creation time.
 The summaries below are navigation aids, not conclusions.

 ## How to read a run